 - Complete your Tar Wars Presenter Evaluation and return with students’ pre and post-presentation surveys.

 - Presenters/teachers should encourage students to create posters that reinforce the Tar Wars message.
-Poster paper is included in your kit, if requested.
-However, you may wish to use a different size poster paper.
+Poster paper is included in your kit if requested.
+However, you may wish to use a different size of poster paper.
 If your school would like to submit your school’s winning poster to the annual Missouri Tar Wars poster contest, please read the Poster Contest Guidelines (above).
 You’ll want to share this information with your students before they create their posters.
-Send winning poster to the Missouri Academy at the address below.
+Send the winning poster to the Missouri Academy at the address below.

 - The Missouri Academy commends your school’s ongoing commitment to youth tobacco prevention.